Xiang Ying: Biography

-Contradictory orders from these groups led to confusion, and eventually the New Fourth Army Incident, in which Xiang was killed in an assault on the army by the Nationalist forces.
+Contradictory orders from these groups led to confusion, and eventually the New Fourth Army incident, in which Xiang was killed in an assault on the army by the Nationalist forces in March 1941.
 He was killed by a member of his own staff, Liu Houzong for the gold resources of the New Fourth Army.
 Xiang had carried the gold on his own person in the aftermath of the incident.
 After Liu killed Xiang and two other officers, he absconded with the gold and surrendered to the Nationalists, who promptly accepted the gold and jailed him.
 He was later freed, and spent the rest of his life working at a salt shop in Xinyu under an assumed identity.
 In 1952, Liu was identified by Huang Yifan, deputy director of the Xinyu County Public Security Bureau and former guard in the New Fourth Army.
 Liu was quickly arrested, and executed for treason in August the same year.

 The incident was a result of either mistrust or disobedience, or both, between the two parties that would lead to the resumption of full-scale civil war once the Japanese began a full retreat out of China's interior in the summer of 1945, prior to their surrender later that year.
 Some historians have argued that Xiang was the victim of the indecision of Mao Zedong.
 Mao's supporters argued that Xiang's misunderstanding of the potential threats posed by the Nationalists, along with his own ambitions, led to his demise.

-(See Gregor Benton's "Mountain Fires" and "New Fourth Army" for thorough accounts of all this.
-Halliday and Chang's new biography of Mao, "Mao: The Unknown Story," contains a very different account of the New Fourth Army Incident in which they suggest Mao engineered the massacre in order to eliminate Xiang, whom he perceived as a rival.
-This is an unlikely argument, extending Benton's argument that Mao's negligence was partially to blame for the massacre, though the authors do not cite significant sources beyond Benton's to defend their contribution.)